Facebook Ads Insights Tool

 Introduction

-Across all countries, Education CPMs moved against the grain of the broader market in 2025: prices trended steadily lower, stayed more volatile, and finished the period well below the global benchmark.
-The category started strong in November 2024 and then decelerated through most of 2025, punctuated by a late‑summer rebound before a sharp November slide.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Education across all countries compared to the global benchmark.
+This analysis explores ad performance trends for the Education industry across all countries compared to the global benchmark.

 The story in the data